Opinion: An 8,000-year-old lesson - NewsBreak

 It sounds like the plot of a science fiction movie: humans are destroying the Earth, gouging huge scars in its crust, and polluting the air and the ground as they mine and refine a key element essential for technological advance.
 One day, scientists examining an alien meteorite discover a unique metal that negates the need for all that excavation and pollution.
 Best of all, the metal can be replicated, in a laboratory, using base materials.
 The world is saved!

+Travel diary: Tracking climate, migration and the far-right from Africa to Europe

+This is the landing page for a travel blog for the NPR project that examined how the ripples of climate change radiate outward.
+Copyright 2022 NPR.
+To see more, visit https://www.npr.org.
+Tagged as:.
+The activist who threw soup on a van Gogh says it's the planet that's being destroyed.
+November...

-A total lunar eclipse is happening Tuesday — and it won't happen again for 3 years
+A total lunar eclipse happened Tuesday — and it won't happen again for 3 years

-A total lunar eclipse is happening Tuesday, and it might be a good time to catch a peek, because the next one isn't for three years.
-The initial phase of the eclipse begins at 3:02 a.m.
-ET, according to NASA.
-The partial eclipse then begins at 4:09 a.m.
-ET, when to the naked eye, it looks like a bite is being taken out of the moon.
-The lunar disk enters totality at 5:17 a.m.
-ET and will last for about an hour and a half.
+For about an hour and a half on Tuesday morning, the moon appeared a deep shade of red — an astronomical delight for many, or perhaps an Election Day omen, depending on who you ask.
+Across Asia, Australia and the Americas, people woke up early and stayed up late...

 Followers